<span class="vcard">Lauren Van Metre</span>

 Guest Author

-Dr. Van Metre is a non-resident Senior Fellow at the Atlantic Council, where she writes for Ukraine Alert on the war in the Donbas and its impacts on Ukrainian politics and society.
-She is an Associate Fellow at the University of Louvain la Neuve in Belgium.
-And she is an adjunct professor at The Elliott School of International Affairs at George Washington University, where she teaches on strategy and leadership in the Master’s program in International Policy and Practice.
+Dr. Van Metre (LinkedInX) is a non-resident Senior Fellow at the Atlantic Council’s Eurasia Center, where she has written several issue briefs on the war and its impacts on Ukrainian politics and society, including The trip from Donbas: Ukraine’s Pressing Need to Defend its Veterans.
+She is also an adjunct professor at The Elliott School of International Affairs at George Washington University, where she teaches on conflict analysis and prevention, and strategy and leadership in the Master’s program in International Policy and Practice.

 Articles by this author: